Global Natural Gas Engine Market: Size, Trends, Drivers & Forecast (2026–2035)

 • By engine type segment, spark-ignited engines led the global natural gas engine market, capturing the largest revenue share of 41.23% in 2024.

-Global Natural Gas Engine Market Size and Future Outlook
+Natural Gas Engine Market Scope

 MetricsDetails